cocos/cocos-docs/en/components/tiledtile.md

 # TiledTile Component Reference

-The Tiledtile component can operate on a single tile.
+The TiledTile component can operate on a specified tile.

-## Creation method
+## How to create

-### 1. Created in the editor
+### 1. Create in the editor

 Creating a Node under the Layer node, then select Node and click the `Add component` at the bottom of **Properties** and select `TiledTile` from `Add Renderer Component` to add the **TiledTile** component to the Node.
 And then set the properties on the component to operate the tile.